waieez/Blog/async/EventLoop.md

     1. It does some internal maintenance.
     2. It checks to see if the stack is clear.
-    3. If clear, it pulls a task out of the queue and runs it.**
+    3. If clear, it pulls a task out of the queue and runs it until the stack clears**
     5. It repeats the cycle until it exhausts all tasks in the stack and queue.

   **If the task needs to be run at a future point in time, Javascript makes an api call to the engine that describe what and when things should be executed.
 How this is implemented depends on the engine.